zarusz/SlimMessageBus/docs/provider_memory.md

 mbb.Consume<OrderSubmittedEvent>(x => x.Topic("OrderSubmittedEvent").WithConsumer<OrderSubmittedHandler>());
 ```

+> The virtual topic name can be any string.
+It helps to connect the relevant producers and consumers together.

 ### Auto Declaration

 > Since 1.19.1

 For bus configuration, we can leverage `AutoDeclareFrom()` method to discover all the consumers (`IConsumer<T>`) and handlers (`IRequestHandler<T,R>`) types and auto declare the respective producers and consumers/handlers in the bus.
 This can be useful to auto declare all of the domain event handlers in an application layer.

 ```cs
 mbb